Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Design

-\para{Detailed Trial Procedure.} Each trial proceeded through the following steps: The experimenter escorted the participant to the designated starting point and helped them put on the headset.
+\para{Detailed Trial Procedure.} \carton{As illustrated in \autoref{fig:trialworkflow}}, each trial proceeded through the following steps: The experimenter escorted the participant to the designated starting point and helped them put on the headset.
 When ready, the experimenter used a controller to initiate the trial, activating the visualization and a 20-second countdown timer.
-Participants verbally announced their selection (e.g., \quot{Target A}) as soon as they identified the optimal target.
+Participants verbally announced their selection, \carton{for example,} \quot{Target A}, as soon as they identified the optimal target.
 Then, the experimenter stopped the timer, automatically clearing the visualization.
-Participants rated their confidence in their choice using a 1 (Strongly unconfident) to 7 (Strongly confident) scale.
-Lastly, participants physically pointed toward the actual spatial location of their chosen target.
+Participants verbally rated their confidence in their choice using a 1 (Strongly unconfident) to 7 (Strongly confident) scale.
+Lastly, participants physically pointed toward the actual spatial location of their chosen target and looked at their pointing direction.
 This process was repeated for each trial.
+We recorded the whole session through audio and first-person view video with participants' informed consent.